94 Assisted Living Communities near Dallas

 As various senior living properties are compared, it’s a good idea to keep track of the factors that matter most to the individual.
 Take the time to compare the level of care offered onsite, access to nearby medical clinics and hospitals, types of accommodations offered, and onsite amenities such as chef-prepared meals, physical therapy classes, social engagement opportunities and options for local outings.

-What Does Assisted Living Cost in Dallas?
+How Much Does Assisted Living Cost in Dallas?

 Assisted living is among the more basic care levels available for aging citizens, but that isn’t always reflected in the costs associated with senior living communities.
 The specific level of care and local economic factors play a big role in the costs of assisted living, but these are not the lone factors that come into play.
 The state of Texas enjoys an average cost for assisted living that is lower than the national average.
 Statewide, the average cost for this level of care at a senior living property is $3,515 per month compared to $3,750 nationwide.
 It is worth noting, however, that Dallas average costs are among the highest in Texas and range from $4,000 to $4,500 per month.